hmyuuu/kirin/docs/index.md

 ## Kirin's mission

 Compiler toolchain for scientists.
 Scientists are building domain-specific languages (DSLs) for scientific purposes.
-These DSLs are often high-level, and their instructions are usually slower than the low-level instructions and thus result in smaller programs.
-The performance does not need to be as good as a native program, but scientists want good interactivity and fast prototyping.
+Most scientists do not have any compiler engineering background.
+On the other hand, these DSLs are often high-level, and their instructions are usually slower than the low-level instructions and thus result in smaller programs.
+No need to generate high quality LLVM IR/native binary most of the time!
-Most importantly, scientists expects writing their DSL in high-level languages like Python as their frontend.
+So there are some chances to simplify terminologies, interfaces for the none-pros, while allowing good interactivity and fast prototyping.

+For the interested, please see the [Mission](mission.md) document for more details.

 ## Acknowledgement